UH OH No Pizza has only been out 6 days but some mysterious awesome human (or are they?) made a fan film. Behold... OH NO PIZZA

 Monster Squad stars Andrew Gower and Ryan Lambert interviewed me on their NERDIST / LEGENDARY PICTURES movie show.

-This one's special and awesome so guess we better make it right now.
+This one's special / awesome / topical.
 Thumbs up emoji

 Just wrapped a project I produced: The Princess Chronicles, a martial arts fantasy starring Amy Johnston and Mickey Facchinello and directed by my longtime Fight Choreographer Vlad Rimburg.